 Do you love taking pictures?
-If so this is a new and exciting way to take awesome pics that will have your friends and family talking!
-The best part you can do this at any time of year, time of day, and you don’t have to leave your home to do it!
-I will show you how to photograph water droplets for some down right amazing pics!
+If so, this is a new and exciting way to take awesome photos that will have your friends and family talking!
+The best part is that you can do this at any time of year or time of day, and you don’t have to leave your home to do it.
+I will show you how to photograph water droplets for some downright amazing images!

-- Column shapes, your are going to need to add a tad more liquid.
-Plain water works best so no need to waste your time trying anything else.
-Its very cost effective and is also very reflective!
+- Column shape.
+Your are going to need to add a tad more liquid.
+Plain water works best, so no need to waste your time trying anything else.
+It’s cost effective and reflective!

-Have fun with this there are several different ways you could take it.
+Have fun with this.
+There are several different ways you could go:

-- Go all black with a beautiful wine glass as your reciprocal.
+- Go all black with a beautiful wine glass as your receptacle.

-- Use bright fun colors underneath your receptacle, it gives them a fun up beat effect!
+- Use bright, fun colors underneath your container; it creates a fun, upbeat effect!

-- Try placing some colorful stones in the bottom.
+- Try placing some colorful stones in the bottom of the dish.

-- Wrapping paper works great, make sure you receptacle is in contrasting colors to really make it pop out at you.
+- Wrapping paper works great.
+Make sure your receptacle is a contrasting color to really make it pop out at you.

-I hope you now have learned how to photograph water droplets and are well on your way to making stunning pics to show to your family and friends!
+I hope you now have learned how to photograph water droplets and are well on your way to making stunning photos to show to your family and friends!

 Don't Miss The Next New Article!